 (15) "Older person" means, for the purposes of services reimbursed with Older Americans Act funds, any person sixty years of age or older, unless a different age is required by a state or federal law.

-(17) "Provider" means a person who enters into a provider agreement with an AAA to provide a service, product, or program to consumers under this chapter or Chapter 173-4 of the Administrative Code.
+(18) "Provider" means a person or entity that enters into a provider agreement with an AAA to provide goods or services to consumers under this chapter or Chapter 173-4 of the Administrative Code.
 These are the three categories of providers:

 (a) "Agency provider" means a legally-organized entity that employs staff.

-(b) "Self-employed provider" means a legally-organized entity that is owned and controlled by one person and that does not employ a staff.
+(b) "Self-employed provider" means a legally-organized entity that is owned and controlled by one person and that does not employ a staff (Chapter 173-39 of the Administrative Code refers to a self-employed provider as a "non-agency provider.")

 (c) "Consumer-directed individual provider" means the consumer's relative, friend, neighbor, or other person who is hired by the consumer to provide a service to the consumer under this chapter or Chapter 173-4 of the Administrative Code.